goob30/goob30/README.md

 ### languages:
 C, C++, Python, GDScript

-im interested in aviation and music. i have a lot of (incomplete) projects about stuff like pedals, Ableton plugins and flight sim/drone stuff
+im interested in aviation and music. i have a lot of (incomplete) projects about stuff like flight sim/drone stuff and other random hardware projects i can think of